aarontj/homelab-ad/README.md

 **Challenge 20: Delegation of Control and RBAC**
 Goal: Helpdesk can reset passwords but cannot create accounts.

-- In ADUC, right-clicked the `HR_Department` OU and selected Delegate Control
+- In ADUC, right-clicked the `HR` OU and selected Delegate Control
-- Delegated to the `Helpdesk` group: Reset user passwords and force password change at next logon
+- Delegated to the `GRP-IT-Admins` group: Reset user passwords and force password change at next logon
-- Created a helpdesk user account, added it to the `Helpdesk` group, and tested the password reset
+- Created a IT/ helpdesk user account, added it to the `GRP-IT-Admins` group, and tested the password reset
-- Confirmed the helpdesk account could not create new user accounts
+- Confirmed the GRP-IT-Admins account could not create new user accounts

 Outcome: Delegation configured.
 Least privilege verified: helpdesk has password reset rights only.

 ---